Walk up Nine Standards Rigg from Kirkby Stephen

 The following bus services serve Kirkby Stephen; Service S4, S5, 502 and 571 (Brough – Kendal)

-Walk up Nine Standards Rigg from Kirkby Stephen Route Map and GPX Download
+Walk up Nine Standards Rigg from Kirkby Stephen Ordnance Survey Map and GPX File Download

 Nine Standards Rigg is not the most fashionable fell on this list but the line of cairns atop its summit are intriguing enough to add it to the list of the Best Walks in the Yorkshire Dales.
 Strictly speaking, Nine Standards Rigg is the summit of Hartley Fell and is located all of 700m outside the national park boundary, but we’ll overlook that for now for it’s too good to leave out and we’re not planning a ‘Top 10 Walks Just Outside the Yorkshire Dales’.